chungkwong/text-classifier-collection/README.md

 		//Create a naive Bayesian ClassifierFactory.
 For other classifier, use
         //new SvmClassifierFactory(),new KNearestClassifierFactory().setK(k) or new TfIdfClassifierFactory()
 		BayesianClassifierFactory<String> baseClassifierFactory=new BayesianClassifierFactory<>();
+		//Select at most 500 features using Tf-Idf baseClassifierFactory.setFeatureSelector(new TfIdfFeatureSelector<>(500));
 		//Transform input text, the following one turn traditional Chinese into simplified Chinese Function<String,String> preTokenize=TextPreprocessors.getIcuTransformer("Traditional-Simplified");
 		//Create a tokenizer, the following one consider all characters as token